New Hampshire Assistants (Support Personnel) Requirements

 Statutory and Regulatory Requirements

 1. Speech-language assistant means any person certified by the governing board of speech-language pathologists who meets minimum qualifications which are less than those necessary for licensing as a speech-language pathologist and who does not act independently but works under the direction and supervision of a speech-language pathologist licensed by the board.
-Speech language assistants must hold a 2-year associate’s degree or higher in speech-language pathology, communication sciences and disorders or communication disorders awarded by an educational program accredited by the Council on Academic Accreditation in Speech-Language Pathology or regional accrediting bodies listed in rules;
+Speech-language assistants must hold a two-year associate’s degree or higher in speech-language pathology, communication sciences and disorders or communication disorders awarded by an educational program accredited by the Council on Academic Accreditation in Speech-Language Pathology or regional accrediting bodies listed in rules.

-2. The assistant must be of good professional character and reliability.
+2. The speech-language assistant must be of good professional character and reliability.

-3. The supervising SLP must inform the consumer when using an assistant.
+3. The supervising SLP must inform the consumer when using a speech-language assistant.

-4. Supervisors may supervise no more than 2 full-time assistants.
+4. Supervisors may supervise no more than two full-time speech-language assistants.

-5. First 90 days direct supervision of an assistant shall be 20% of an assistant's time each week and indirect, no less that 10% each week; after 90 days supervision shall be 10% direct and indirect each work week.
+5. First 90 days direct supervision of a speech-language assistant shall be 20% of a speech-language assistant's time each week and indirect, no less than 10% each week; after 90 days supervision shall be 10% direct and indirect each work week.

-6. Certified speech language assistants must maintain 12 hours of continuing competence per biennium or other professional activity described in the law.
+7. Certified speech-language assistants must maintain 12 hours of continuing competence per biennium or other professional activity described in the law.

 Audiology